tinjet11/BrickBreaker-Java-Coursework/README.md

 - Allows pausing and resuming the game, saving the current game state when paused.

-### Menu.fxml DONE
+### Menu.fxml

-- Added start, loadGame, settings, and quit buttons.
+- Added start, loadGame, settings,tutorial and quit buttons.
 - Added a brick breaker image at the top.
 - Reused this file when the pause button is clicked; the text of the start button changes to resume, while the others remain the same.
 - Reused this file for showing WIN and LOSE Scene

-### MenuController.java DONE
+### MenuController.java

-- get instance of `gameLogicHandler`,`gameStateManager`,`gameSceneController`,`primaryStage` in Constructor
 - When the start button is clicked, it checks the current gameState.
 If it's "ON_START," it calls `startGame();` if it's "PAUSED" it calls `loadGame()`, if it's 'GAME_OVER' or 'WIN', it calls `restartGame()`
 - When the settings button is clicked, open Settings Scene
 - When load Game button is clicked, check is SaveGame file exists, if yes then loadGame else open alert dialog to ask user want to start a new game or not

-### Settings.fxml DONE
+### Settings.fxml
 - Added an interface for users to adjust the initial heart number, end level
 - Show brief description of penalty and bonus object

-### SettingsController.java DONE
+### SettingsController.java
-- Provided functionality to adjust the initial heart number.
+- Provide functionality to adjust the initial heart number.
-- Provided functionality to adjust the end level.
+- Provide functionality to adjust the end level.
 - only can adjust settings before the game start or after the game end
+- Provide functionality to adjust the game sound volume
+- Provide functionality to mute and unmute the game sound volume
+- Provide functionality to navigate back to menu scene

+### GameDescription.fxml
+- provide description about block and dropItem in the game
+- make use of Vbox and Hbox

+### GameDescriptionController.java
+- Provide functionality to navigate back to menu scene

+### GameSoundController,java
+- Calls initializeMediaPlayer() during instance creation for initial setup.
+- Sets up looping when the media reaches its end.
+- provide playback control function like play(),stop(),pause(),resume() and dispose()
+- Binds a JavaFX Slider to the volume property, allowing dynamic volume adjustment.
+- Binds a JavaFX CheckBox to mute functionality.
+- Pauses audio when the checkbox is selected; resumes from the paused position when deselected.
+- Retrieves the current status of the MediaPlayer (e.g., playing, paused, stopped).
+- Utilizes a constant, SOUND_FILE_PATH, for specifying the path to the sound file.

-### BallControl.java DONE
+### BallControlHandler.java
-- Make this class follows the Singleton pattern, ensuring that only one instance of BallControl exists.
+- Make this class follows the Singleton pattern, ensuring that only one instance of BallControlHandler exists.
 - encapsulate all the variable into private
 - Moved all methods and fields related to ball movement and collision from `Main.java` for a cleaner file.
 - Fixed a bug: when colliding with the left block, `goRightBall` should be `false`.

-### InitGameComponent.java DONE
+### InitGameComponent.java
 - Make this class follows the Singleton pattern, ensuring that only one instance of InitGameComponent exists.
 - encapsulate all the variable into private
 - all methods and fields is related to initialization of game component